VijayKalmath/100DaysOfLearningDataScience/README.md

         c) Inferential Statistical Analysis with Python

-4) ISL- An Introduction to Statistical Learning with R.
+4) StanfordOnline STATSX0001 - StanfordOnline STATSX0001 is based on the book - ISLR - An Introduction to Statistical Learning with R.

-5) Elements of Statistical Learning
+6) Elements of Statistical Learning